One day when I was deep in a pit of despair, I thought about sharing some ideas on how to pamper yourself when you really need it.

 - Try a new hairstyle, makeup look or nail polish color- Another one of my favorite things!
 I often change my hair or look when I need a pamper or am in a rut of some kind.
 One of the smallest things you can do is give yourself a fresh coat of nail polish and it makes you feel like a million bucks I swear!
 Play with makeup.
 It’s just a fun thing to do and can also boost your self-esteem by giving you a new face look completely and it can alter how you see yourself.

 - Call and talk to someone, make plans to do something together- If all else fails, drag someone outside with you, to coffee, to a park, to another state or on a trip.
 If that doesn’t fancy you, just have a good old chat!
 Maybe it will help you realize something you’ve never thought of before or reconnect with someone who means a lot to you.

 On the regular I tend to jump to taking a hot bath or shower, watching a new tv show or treating myself to a nail appointment or haircut.
 It’s just my self care language to treat myself so I wanted to try simpler ideas that don’t cost money.
 I’ve been starting to read more often and keep on top of my daily habits a bit better to solidify my routines.
-Starting yoga as a physical exercise regimen is something I’m actively planning on incorporating next month and I hope to perhaps become a yoga teacher through local training at a studio’s new location a few blocks from me.
+Starting yoga as a physical exercise regime is something I’m actively planning on incorporating next month and I hope to perhaps become a yoga teacher through local training at a studio’s new location a few blocks from me.
 That would start in October which I think would be good timing for my life until the end of the year.
 At the very least, it will gain me new experiences with new people, gain knowledge.
 Earning some side income would be so nice too.